 This system keeps the army constantly fueled by pain and cruelty.
 Wyches can Advance and Charge, Wracks can upgrade their weapons, Scourges get rerolls or drop-in tricks, and leaders supercharge their squads without spending extra.

-It’s flavorful and powerful, though keeping track of every unit’s Empowered option might get a little chaotic mid-game.
+The Drukhari Codex is flavorful and powerful, though keeping track of every unit’s Empowered option might get a little chaotic mid-game.

-Drukhari Codex Detachments & Rules
+Drukhari 10th Edition Detachments and Rules Overview

 Spectacle of Strife: Combat Drug Raiders Detachment

-Detachment Rule: Pick or roll a (or two) combat drug each Command phase.
+Drukhari Codex Detachment Rule: Pick or roll a (or two) combat drug each Command phase.
 Options boost attacks, strength, toughness, movement, weapon skill, or even leadership and ballistic skill.

 Playstyle: Hyper-fast melee fighters who rely on drugs and clever mobility plays.